 All, Miscellaneous, Realty

 Nothing is truer about Indians than their love for owning properties.
 But the biggest myth that needs to be busted is that the real estate sector is a homogeneous one-dimensional sector.
-Instead of looking at real estate as a whole, it should be seen from the lens of asset classes.
+Instead of looking at real estate asset management as a whole, it should be seen from the lens of asset classes.

 Residential, commercial, retail, hospitality and industrial/warehousing are the asset classes that make up the real estate sector.
 Each should be seen separately when planning an investment over the short, medium or long-term.
 One should also look at micro-markets in each asset class to make a profitable decision.